Chiller minimum evaporator bypass control

-When the system stages up to the next available chiller, and another pump is started, the currently running chiller will likely be staved of water and trip on low flow.
-Now you have your lead chiller failed and on a 15 minute recycle timer before restarting, and the lag chiller loading up but now trying to take up all the load on its own.
-I.e. we just lost control.
+When the system stages up to the next available chiller, and another pump is started, the currently running chiller will likely be starved of water and trip on low flow.
+Now you have your lead chiller failed and on a 15-minute recycle timer before restarting, and the lag chiller loading up but now trying to take up all the load on its own.
+I.e. we just lost conditions.

 The most common strategy is to fully open the bypass control valve on stage up.
 This is well known, but does still occasionally get forgotten.